 Baggage delayinsurance: If your Barclaycard offers this benefit, you can get reimbursed up to $100 per day, for up to three days per year, should your baggage get delayed.
 This benefit covers necessities like toiletries or clothing that you have to buy because you’re bag-less.
 You’ll have to show Chase proof of your purchases.

-Other benefits: Aside from Arrival Plus, Barclaycard’s travel credit cards are all co-branded with specific airlines, cruise lines and resorts.
+Other benefits: Barclaycard’s travel credit cards are all co-branded with specific airlines, cruise lines and resorts.
 Their benefits tend to focus on those companies.
 They include free checked bags, preferred boarding, and discounts on in-flight food and beverages.

 The Barclaycard travel benefits cover you for mishaps large and small.
 And those perks are on top of Barclaycard travel rewards.
-For example, Barclaycard Arrival Plus gives you a 40,000-mile bonus for spending $3,000 in your first 90 days as a cardholder.
-Plus, you get 2x miles on all purchases and 5% of your miles back when you redeem them for travel.
+For example, the American Airlines AAdvantage® Aviator™ Red Credit Card gives you an initial 60,000 miles bonus after making your first purchase and paying the $99 annual fee, both within 90 days from account opening.
+Plus, you get 2 miles for every dollar spent on American Airlines purchases and 1 mile for every dollar spent on all other purchases.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.